nasa/cape/doc/common/file/json.rst

             }
         }

 This would be interpreted in Python as the following :class:`dict`.
+Actually the strings are interpreted as class :class:`unicode`, so for example the configuration file here would be ``u"Config.xml"``, but the ``u`` markers are omitted here.

     .. code-block:: python